 In Summer 2012, Ohio State shifted from a schedule based on quarters to a schedule based on semesters.
 For general information about the semester conversion process at Ohio State, click here.

 The Department is committed to making the transition as smooth as possible for students.
-Undergraduate majors and minors who began study at OSU under quarters and who will finish under semesters should contact Prof. Alexander Burry (Undergraduate Studies Chair) to develop a plan for how quarter courses will be counted towards the student's degree.
+Undergraduate majors and minors who began study at OSU under quarters and who will finish under semesters should contact Prof. Angela Brintlinger (Undergraduate Studies Chair) to develop a plan for how quarter courses will be counted towards the student's degree.